HemingwayLee/test/crypto/README.md

   * How does fee comes from?
     * COINBASE (Newly Generated Coins) transaction is the first transaction in a block.
 It is a unique type of bitcoin transaction.
     * The block reward is a combination of the block subsidy (newly minted bitcoin) and all transaction fees paid by transactions in a block.
 The block reward is collected by miners in the coinbase transaction.
+* Why no smart contract? smart contract is new, it is designed to be money system, no need to have smart contract
 * BIP (Bitcoin Improvement Proposal)
   * [Hard forking or soft forking](https://www.bitpanda.com/academy/en/lessons/how-do-hard-and-soft-forks-work/) might happen
 * BTC uses `SHA-256` and LTC\DOGE uses `Scrypt` as hash algorithm